someengineering/fixinventory/docs/source/getting_started/access_permissions.rst

 Full capabilities
 =================
-For production use - where Cloudkeeper also clean-up and validate tags - the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.
+For production use - where resoto also clean-up and validate tags - the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.

-The following three policies are needed for Cloudkeeper to run with full capabilities.
+The following three policies are needed for resoto to run with full capabilities.

 .. code-block:: json
-    :caption: Cloudkeeper allow
+    :caption: resoto allow

     {
         "Version": "2012-10-17",
         "Statement": [
             {
-                "Sid": "CloudkeeperAllow",
+                "Sid": "resotoAllow",
                 "Effect": "Allow",
                 "Action": "*",
                 "Resource": "*"